-Duplicator generates two files: a zip file containing an archive of all files + database, and an installer.php file that can be used to restore the site using the archive.
+Duplicator generates two files: a zip file containing an archive of all files and the database, and an installer.php file that can be used to restore the site using the archive.

 Once you’ve generated the archive file and downloaded both the archive file and the installer.php file, you simply upload those two files to your new Kinsta site and then run the installer.php file by accessing it using your temporary Kinsta URL.

 Duplicator will then walk you through the restoration process.
 During the restoration process, you will be asked for the new database connection details.
-You will need to copy and paste the database access details found on the Info tab for the site inside your MyKinsta dashboard.
+You will need to copy and paste the database access details found on the Info tab for the site in MyKinsta.

 Duplicator will then update your wp-config.php file and rewrite the URLs in the database with the temporary Kinsta URL (e.g., example.kinsta.cloud).
 Rewriting the URLs will allow you to test your site as hosted on Kinsta without actually pointing your live site to Kinsta.
 (We’ll do that at the end once you’ve confirmed the site was migrated without issue, at which point we’ll also reverse the URL rewriting process to swap the temporary URL with your live URL in the database.)

 If you’re migrating a WordPress Multisite network, there are a few things you’ll need to take into consideration.
 If you’ll be migrating a subdirectory multisite, you’ll need to contact our Support team so they can enable the necessary Nginx configuration for subdirectory multisite.

 We also recommend reviewing the WordPress Duplicator plugin documentation for migrating WordPress Multisite.
 Other than the additional steps noted in Duplicator’s documentation, the steps below still apply.